Hasna Doreh

-Hasna Doreh (Xaadsan Dooreeh, حادسن دوريه) was an early 20th-century Somali female commander of the Dervish State, a state which frequently engaged in battles against the imperial powers during the Somaliland campaign.
+Hadsan Doreh (Xaadsan Dooreeh, حادسن دوريه) was an early 20th-century Somali female commander of the Dervish State, a state which frequently engaged in battles against the imperial powers during the Somali campaign.
 Female Darwiish such as her were referred to as Darwiishaad or Darawiishaad.

 Biography

-Doreh was the wife and commander of Mohammed Abdullah Hassan, whom assigned her one of the nine divisions of the Dervish army.
+Doreh was the wife of Mohammed Abdullah Hassan, who assigned her one of the nine divisions of the Dervish army.

 In his biography of Muhammad Abdullah Hassan and Hassan's Dervish comrades, the author Ray Beachey compared Doreh to the ancient British Queen Boadicea in her struggle against the Roman Empire.